rubensworks/article-privacy-decentralized/content/framework.md

 ### Core Functions of the Framework

-The proposed framework is composed of a set of abstract algorithms that are needed in order to realise the proposed privacy-preserving federation framework.
-The abstract nature of the framework is reflective of the fact that each algorithm could be implemented in a variety of ways.
+We also propose a set of abstract algorithms that are needed in order to realise the proposed privacy-preserving federation framework.
+The proposed abstraction is benefical as each algorithm could be implemented in a variety of ways.

 <br/>